zombierzn/vungle-resources/AdobeAir-resources/AdobeAir-dev-guide-1.2.0.md

 }
 ```

 2. The AD_VIEWED event is triggered when the user is no longer in a Vungle ad, and has watched some portion of the video.
 The 'watched' property is the amount of time, in seconds, of a video that the user watched.
-The 'property' is the total length of the video.
+The 'length' property is the total length of the video.

 (This event may not be called in some cases, such as when there is a pre-roll HTML asset in the advertisement and the user opts out of the ad before seeing the video.)